ScaledMarkets/dabl/README.md

 Existing “build” languages (e.g., make, ant, maven, gradle, Jenkins “pipeline”) leave much to be desired.
 They tend to be non-[composable](https://en.wikipedia.org/wiki/Composability), weakly typed, and have poor extensibility features.
 As such, they make build processes brittle and unreliable and also limit reusability.

-Some (e.g. `gradle`) also implement a dependency model in which one defines dependencies between tasks; but what is actually needed is a model in which a task depends on artifacts. `make` has such a model, but `make`'s model is insufficient for today's complex package hierarchies and today's
+Dependency modeling is another problem area.
+Some tools (e.g., `maven`) do an excellent job of modeling dependencies between projects, and we want to provide that with DABL.
+However, dependencies within a project are another matter: some (e.g. `gradle`) implement a dependency model in which one defines dependencies between tasks; but what is actually needed is a model in which a task depends on artifacts. `make` has such a model, but `make`'s model is insufficient for today's complex package hierarchies and today's